1st Airborne Command Control Squadron: Airborne command and control

-On 1 June 1962, Headquarters Command organized the 1000th Airborne Command Control Squadron at Andrews Air Force Base to operate the National Emergency Airborne Command Post and assigned it to the 1001st Air Base Wing.
-By 1965, the squadron was operating Boeing EC-135 aircraft to support this mission.
+On 1 June 1962, Headquarters Command organized the 1000th Airborne Command Control Squadron at Andrews Air Force Base to operate the National Emergency Airborne Command Post (abbreviated NEACP and spoken "kneecap"). and assigned it to the 1001st Air Base Wing.
+It flew its first missions with EC-135J aircraft, code named Silver Dollar.
 On 1 July 1969, the 1st Airborne Command Control Squadron was activated and assumed the mission, personnel and equipment of the 1000th Squadron.

-In 1974, the squadron began to replace its EC-135s with more capable Boeing E-4s, completing the upgrade the following year.
+In 1974, the squadron began to replace its EC-135s with more capable Boeing E-4As, codenamed "Nightwatch", achieving initial operating capability on 22 December, and completing the upgrade the following year.
 In November 1975, the squadron was reassigned from Andrews' 1st Composite Wing to the 55th Strategic Reconnaissance Wing at Offutt Air Force Base, Nebraska.
-On 1 July 1977, it moved to join the 55th Wing at Offutt On 1 October 2016, the unit was reassigned to the newly activated 595th Command and Control Group under the control of Air Force Global Strike Command.
+On 1 July 1977, it moved to join the 55th Wing at Offutt, although starting in December, it maintained a forward operating location at Andrews.
+By 1985, it had upgraded all its aircraft to E-4Bs.
+In 1980, it tested combining the Nightwatch mission with Strategic Air Command's Airborne Command Post, code named Looking Glass.
+On 1 October 2016, the unit was reassigned to the newly activated 595th Command and Control Group under the control of Air Force Global Strike Command.
+On 28 February 2025, the 595th CCG was inactivated and the squadron was reassigned to the newly-reactivated 95th Wing.

-Lineage
+Lineage and assignments

+Consolidation

+The 1st Airborne Command Control Squadron represents the consolidation of ultimately four different units, done in two consolidations.
+The first involved consolidating the 1st Airship and 1st Balloon Companies in 1929 into what would become the 1st Balloon Squadron.
+This was then consolidated with the 1st Ferrying Squadron and 1st Airborne Command Control Squadron in 1985 to form the current unit.